maxlath/wikibase-cli/docs/write_operations.md

 # Set the description "lorem ipsum" to the item Q4115189 in French
 wb set-description Q4115189 fr "lorem ipsum"
 ```

+For more advanced use cases (such as setting multiple descriptions on a single entity at once) you should rather use [`edit-entity`](#wb-edit-entity).

 ### aliases
 See [Wikidata:Glossary#Alias](https://www.wikidata.org/wiki/Wikidata:Glossary#Alias)